 For your safety, carefully follow instructions about eating or drinking before surgery.
 These instructions are designed to prevent food or liquid from getting into your lungs while you are under anesthesia.
 If you do not follow these instructions, we may need to delay or cancel your procedure.

 Staying hydrated is important.
-Please drink clear liquids as you wish until 2 hours before your arrival time at the hospital.
+You may have clear liquids up to 2 hours before your arrival time at the hospital

 Clear liquids include: